cvanaret/Uno/joss/paper.md

 It is distributed as a binary that takes a compiled AMPL model (.nl file) as input, allowing users to solve problems without directly interacting with the C\texttt{++} core.

 The C interface provides direct access to Uno's core functionality while maximizing interoperability with other programming languages and tools.
-Optimization is expressed as the interaction between two independent opaque objects: a model describing the optimization problem and a solver holding the algorithmic configuration and execution state.
+The optimization process is expressed as the interaction between two independent opaque objects: a model describing the optimization problem and a solver holding the algorithmic configuration and execution state.
 The interface is therefore centered around two main structures:

 * **Model**: represents an optimization problem and stores information about variables, bounds, constraints, the objective function, and derivative information.
-Users create a model and set its components (objective, constraints, derivatives, initial iterates).
+Users create a model and set its components (objective, constraints, derivatives, initial primal-dual point).
 * **Solver**: represents the algorithm used to solve a given model.
-Users configure solver options, attach callbacks, and access results such as primal and dual solutions, residuals, iteration counts, and performance metrics.
+Users set solver options, attach callbacks, and access results such as primal and dual solutions, residuals, iteration counts, and performance metrics.

 The Fortran interface provides access to Uno through the C API using `iso_c_binding`.
 It is split into two files: `uno_c.f90` for low-level C bindings, and `uno_fortran.f90` for Fortran-friendly wrappers that handle string arguments.